 Thailand Dairy Market Analysis

-Thailand, situated in Southeast Asia, has a burgeoning dairy industry that caters to both domestic and international markets.
-Recently, U.S. dry whey exports to Thailand have surged by 80%, reflecting the country's growing demand for dairy products.
+Thailand, situated in Southeast Asia, has a burgeoning dairy industry that caters to both its domestic needs and international markets.
+Recently, there has been a notable 80% increase in U.S. dry whey exports to Thailand, indicating the country's growing demand for dairy products.

 Milk Production and Dairy Cattle

-As of the latest data, Thailand has approximately 550,000 dairy cattle producing around 1.4 million tonnes of milk per year.
-The dairy goat population is also notable, contributing to niche markets.
+As of the latest data, Thailand is home to approximately 550,000 dairy cattle that produce around 1.4 million tonnes of milk annually.
+The presence of dairy goats further enriches the niche market in the country.

 Milk Processing and Production

-The volume of milk processing in Thailand stands at about 1.2 million tonnes annually.
-Cheese production is still developing, currently at approximately 5,000 tonnes per year.
-Efforts continue to meet both domestic consumption and international standards.
-Thailand also produces around 15,000 tonnes of milk powder and whey per year, with a significant portion being imported to meet the high demand.
+The milk processing volume in Thailand is about 1.2 million tonnes per year.
+Although cheese production is still in its developmental phase, with around 5,000 tonnes produced annually, efforts are being made to meet both domestic consumption and international standards.
+Additionally, Thailand produces approximately 15,000 tonnes of milk powder and whey per year, supplementing domestic production with imports to fulfill high demand.

 Key Enterprises and Farms